Indecent Exposure Laws in California – Penal Code 314 PC

-1) The defendant willfully exposed his or her genitals / private area in the presence of another person and that the person would have been offended by the defendant's actions; and
+- The defendant willfully exposed their genitals / private area in the presence of another person and that the person would have been offended by the defendant's actions; and

-2) When the defendant did so, he or she acted lewdly in direct public attention for the purpose of sexually arousing or gratifying him or herself or another person.
+- When the defendant did so, they acted lewdly and indirectly in public attention to sexually arousing or gratifying him or herself or another person.

-ometimes this is a factual issue and the jury must hear all of the evidence before they can make an intelligent decision on the case.
-This is where having the best possible attorney on your side is crucial to your success or failure in these type of cases.
+Sometimes, this is a factual issue, and the jury must hear all of the evidence before making an intelligent decision on the case.
+This is where having the best possible attorney on your side is crucial to your success or failure in these types of cases.

-When I meet with people I ask my questions, gather the facts and am typically able to give them an idea of their chances based on defending over 200 jury trials and seeing where the issues are decided in these type of cases.
+When I meet with people, I ask my questions, gather the facts, and am typically able to give them an idea of their chances based on defending over 200 jury trials and seeing where the issues are decided in these types of cases.

 The crime of indecent exposure can not be imposed simply for being naked in public.
-To prove indecent exposure the prosecution must prove beyond a reasonable doubt that you willfully exposed yourself in a lewd manner with the intent offending, exciting, or annoying others.
+To prove indecent exposure, the prosecution must prove beyond a reasonable doubt that you willfully exposed yourself in a lewd manner with the intent of offending, exciting, or annoying others.

-There are many defenses to this crime that can be employed under the rights circumstances.
-If a defense to Indecent Exposure is not available because of the facts of the case, then there is still the chance of negotiating a less serious charge with the judge or prosecutor.
+There are many defenses to this crime that can be employed under the right circumstances.
+If a reason for Indecent Exposure is not available because of the facts of the case, then there is still the chance of negotiating a less serious charge with the judge or prosecutor.

 Contact our Law Firm If Accused of Indecent Exposure

-Being charged with a sex crime has life term consequences such as the requirement of registering as a sex offender according to California Penal Code section 290.
-As defense attorneys we do everything we can to build a strong case on your behalf.
+Being charged with a sex crime has life term consequences, such as the requirement of registering as a sex offender according to California Penal Code section 290.
+As defense attorneys, we do everything to build a strong case on your behalf.